 Wide stretches of dazzling coastline and glistening seas.
-One island more breathtaking than the other.
+One island is more breathtaking than the other.
 Small pieces of paradise waiting for you to be awed by their beauty.
-This and much more is what Thailand has in store for you, and experiencing it all from your own charter yacht is true luxury.
+This and much more is what Thailand has in store for you, and experiencing it all from your charter yacht is a true luxury.
 Thailand’s waters are crystal clear and home to a rich underwater life.
 The winds are light with a usual nice breeze in the morning or afternoon.

 Here you can find a logbook example of a Thailand sailing trip from a family of four:

-13/3 Chalong to south west Koh Lanta (50 nm)
+13/3 Chalong to southwest Koh Lanta (50 nm)

 14/3 Koh lanta - Koh Ma (east Koh Ngai, 10 nm) - Koh Kradan (east coast, 7 nm)

 Koh Ma was such a beautiful place!
 We anchored in 10 meters deep water on Koh Ma’s east coast.
 Besides some scattered long-tail boats it was quiet and peaceful with a white sand bottom close to the shore.
 On Koh Kradan we tried two different anchorages on the east coast, both times in about 8 meters deep water and 100 meters out from shore.
-The first anchorage was in the south and the second one in the central part, which was our night anchorage.
+The first anchorage was in the south and the second one was in the central part, which was our night anchorage.
 We found a nice unspoiled bounty beach without a resort, but there were several small bungalow resorts further along the coast.
-During the day some commercial boats stopped on different locations along the coast.
+During the day some commercial boats stopped at different locations along the coast.
 They were certainly not overcrowded, but it did spoil just a little bit of our true explorer feeling.

 15/3 Koh Kradan - Koh Muk, two stops (6 nm) - Koh Rok (18 nm)

 Koh Muk is well known for its amazing ‘secret’ emerald cave, which you can swim into after an 80-meter long tunnel.
 Beyond the cave lies a beautiful, small, completely enclosed beach formed by a sinkhole.
 Truly spectacular, but not unexpectedly, very crowded.
-We also anchored a few hundred meters north from the cave by a small beach, in about 6 meters deep water.
+We also anchored a few hundred meters north of the cave by a small beach, in about 6 meters deep water.
 The beach was slightly difficult to reach because of some sharp rocks.
-We then decided to sail around it to the east coast and got an ice cream and a refreshing swim at the pool of an amazingly located resort.
+We then decided to sail around it to the east coast and got ice cream and a refreshing swim at the pool of an amazingly located resort.
 We found a charming little Muslim village a bit south of the resort where we could get ice for just 5 THB per kilo.
 Note: Please remember to bring flip-flops!
 We then sailed to Koh Rok, which was the most spectacular place so far.
 This was without a doubt exactly what sailing in Thailand is all about!
-We explored fantastic unspoilt beaches without resorts and with just a ranger station.
+We explored fantastic unspoiled beaches without resorts and with just a ranger station.
 We used mooring buoys in only 2-3 meters deep turquoise water at low tide.
-Usually adults pay 400 TBH and half of that price for children, but we ended up paying only 400 for our whole family of four.
+Usually, adults pay 400 TBH and half of that price for children, but we ended up paying only 400 for our whole family of four.
 Lucky us!
-Snorkeling was amazing and definitely the best so far.
-A must see is the sunken lagoon cat about 100 meters east of the mooring place at only a few meters depth, that apparently sunk after a big fire on-board.
-We also managed to refill our tank with 20 litres of diesel from the ranger (from a barrel) for just 800 THB!
+Snorkeling was amazing and the best so far.
+A must-see is the sunken lagoon cat about 100 meters east of the mooring place at only a few meters depth, which sunk after a big fire on-board.
+We also managed to refill our tank with 20 liters of diesel from the ranger (from a barrel) for just 800 THB!

 16/3 Koh Rok - Koh Ha Yai (18 nm).